 Ben Davis got his B.A.
 (1993) and D.Phil.
 (1996) from the University of Oxford.
 During this time he learnt the beauty of carbohydrate chemistry under the supervision of Professor George Fleet.
 He then spent 2 years as a postdoctoral fellow in the laboratory of Professor Bryan Jones at the University of Toronto, exploring protein chemistry and biocatalysis.

-It has also been the subject of named lectureships: the 2006 Doctorate Lectureship of the University of Santiago de Compostela, the 2008 Cornforth Lectureship of the University of Sydney, the 2009 Novartis Chemistry Lectureship, the 2009 Carico Lectureship of the University of Milan, the 2009 Jones Lectureship of the University of Toronto, a 2010 Invited Visiting Professorship at the Sorbonne, Paris (UPMC-ParisVI), the 2011 Hirst Lectureship of the University of St Andrews, the 2011 Boehringer Ingelheim Lectureship of the University of Alberta, the 2012 Ginsberg Lectureship of the Technion, the 2012 Bristol-Myers-Squibb Lectureship in Organic Chemistry of the University of Illinois at Urbana-Champaign, the 2013 Liversidge Lectureship of the University of Sydney, the 2013 Peter Gallagher Lectureship of the Griffiths Glycomics Institute and the 2014 Bender Lectures of Northwestern University.He sits (has sat) on the Editorial Boards of Carbohydrate Research (2005-2012), Chemical Biology and Drug Design (2006-), Organic and Biomolecular Chemistry (2006-2011) and the Biochemical Journal (2009-).
-He is also (or has been) appointed to the Editorial Advisory Boards of the Biochemical Journal (2002-2005), Chemical Science (2010-2012) and ChemBioChem (2011-).
-He is (was) the Editor-in-Chief of Bioorganic Chemistry (2011-2013) and an Associate Editor of Chemical Science (2012-14).
+It has also been the subject of named lectureships: the 2006 Doctorate Lectureship of the University of Santiago de Compostela, the 2008 Cornforth Lectureship of the University of Sydney, the 2009 Novartis Chemistry Lectureship, the 2009 Carico Lectureship of the University of Milan, the 2009 Jones Lectureship of the University of Toronto, a 2010 Invited Visiting Professorship at the Sorbonne, Paris (UPMC-ParisVI), the 2011 Hirst Lectureship of the University of St Andrews, the 2011 Boehringer Ingelheim Lectureship of the University of Alberta, the 2012 Ginsberg Lectureship of the Technion, the 2012 Bristol-Myers-Squibb Lectureship in Organic Chemistry of the University of Illinois at Urbana-Champaign, the 2013 Liversidge Lectureship of the University of Sydney, the 2013 Peter Gallagher Lectureship of the Griffiths Glycomics Institute and the 2014 Bender Lectures of Northwestern University.He sits (has sat) on the Editorial / Editorial Advisory Boards of Carbohydrate Research (2005-2012), Chemical Biology and Drug Design (2006-), Organic and Biomolecular Chemistry (2006-2011), the Biochemical Journal (Advisory Board 2002-2005, Editorial Board 2009-), Chemical Science (2010-2012, 2015-) and ChemBioChem (2011-).
+He was the Editor-in-Chief of Bioorganic Chemistry (2011-2013) and an Associate Editor of Chemical Science (2012-14).
 He is the Editor-in-Chief of Current Opinion in Chemical Biology (2011-) and a Senior Editor for ACS Central Science (2014-).